Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 # Static Context Header Compression Overview

-This section contains a short overview of Static Context Header Compression (SCHC).
+This section contains a short overview of SCHC.
 For a detailed description, refer to the full specification [RFC8724].

 It defines: